bosley/ak24/kernel/threads/docs/threads.md

 The threads module provides a thread pool system for managing concurrent execution of lambda-based tasks.
 It supports configurable worker threads, task queuing, completion callbacks, and safe lifecycle management with strict state validation.

-## Platform Support

-When I initially made the thread pool the focus was nix only.
-I figure with large langauage models helping (as they are now as a refactor and documentation boyo) I would try generating the windows stuff and testing it (seeing as i have no intention of targeting windows atm) but I just can't permit auto generated untested never-actually-used code to linger in my library here, so the windows stuff will remain stubbed until I or someone can do the work of testing/validating it.

-The thread pool is **cross-platform ready** with clean separation:

-- ✅ **POSIX** (Linux, macOS, BSD) - **Fully implemented and tested**
-- 🔧 **Windows** - **Structure prepared, implementation pending**

-Platform-specific code is isolated in `src/nix/` and `src/win/` subdirectories, with a clean abstraction layer that allows the core thread pool implementation to remain platform-agnostic.

 ## Core Concept

 A thread pool is a concurrent execution environment that: